-At Minchinhampton we believe that children are not at risk of disadvantage because they are Pupil Premium but because of the impact of their disadvantaged context on their capacity to thrive as their Non-PP peers.
+At Minchinhampton we believe that children are not at risk of disadvantage because they are Pupil Premium per se but because of the impact of their disadvantaged context on their capacity to thrive, compared to their non-PP peers.

-The Joseph Browntree foundation report (June 2024) discovered that schools are becoming the fourth Emergency service, recognising the challenges we are being faced with post covid and the crisis of mental health among our young children.
-At Minchinhampton we have recognised this change and have acted responsively to the changing need and demographic of our school buffering the stressors children are facing out of school with in-house initiatives.
+The Joseph Browntree foundation report (June 2024) discovered that schools are becoming the fourth Emergency service, this recognising the challenges schools are facing post covid, in particular a crisis in young people's mental health.
+At Minchinhampton we have recognised this change and have acted responsively.
+We have looked to buffer the stressors children are facing in their lives with in-house initiatives.

-One of these strategies have been how we have recognised that the Personal Development Curriculum is crucial in empowering future opportunities for our children to use their knowledge and skills and therefore have invested heavily in our intentional pastoral support and social, emotional and mental health offer.
+We recognise that the Personal Development Curriculum is crucial for empowering future opportunities for our children.
+We have therefore invested heavily in our intentional pastoral support and social, emotional and mental health offer.

-We strongly hold the ethos that with disadvantaged children and families is a privilege and all children can thrive academically if they feel a strong sense of belonging in their community.
-Low income is not a barrier and we never lower our expectations based on our families capacity to support learning.
+We feel that to work with disadvantaged children and families is a privilege; that we have the opportunity and the means to make a difference that.
+We believe strongly that all children can thrive academically if they feel a strong sense of belonging; if they feel valued; if they are given the right kinds of opportunities.
+Low income need not be a barrier to getting on in life.
+We never lower our expectations just because a family is struggling in its capacity to support learning.